-It’s hard to break down these shifts and sometimes subtle changes into specifics.
-I tend to feel it as “being a bit changed” or “seeing things a little differently” rather than as a dramatic before-and-after kind of transformation.
+It’s hard to break down these sometimes subtle shifts and changes into specifics.
+I tend to feel it as “being a little different” or “seeing things a little differently” rather than as a dramatic before-and-after kind of transformation.
 I’ll do my best to describe what this is about.

 I have the good luck to have a common and readily treatable form of cancer.
 It was caught relatively early and had not spread throughout my body.
-Today, we better understand how to treat patients without destroying their quality of life.
-It is lucky that this is the era in which I have had to seek out cancer treatment.
+It is lucky that this is the era in which I have had to seek cancer treatment, a time when it’s better understood how to treat patients without destroying their quality of life.
 I can have minimal surgery, making recovery easier.
-The small doses of radiation I will get, spread out over a 6-week period, will mean few if any side effects.
+The small doses of radiation I will get are spread out over a 6-week period, which is supposed to minimize side effects.

 I am fortunate to live in an area with a number of leading medical facilities with expertise in breast cancer treatment.
 We have the health insurance and other resources needed to deal with the costs of treatment and of having to reduce my work schedule.
-At the time of diagnosis I was lucky to be quite fit and very healthy, other than, of course, the cancer.
+At the time of diagnosis I was lucky that cancer aside, I was quite fit and very healthy.
 I have the luck of having several good friends who are cancer survivors.
 They and others have offered a tremendous amount of support ranging from frequent texts, emails, calls and visits to checking in from time to time to see how I’m doing.
 So many have offered additional help.
-I’ve been well enough all this time that I’ve really not had to request that.
+I’ve been well enough all this time that I’ve rarely had to request that.